-This Management's Discussion and Analysis (MD&A) reviews the activities of Conquest Resources Limited ("Conquest" or the "Company") and compares the financial results for the year ended December 31, 2024 with those of the year ended December 31, 2023.
+This Management's Discussion and Analysis (MD&A) reviews the activities of Conquest Resources Limited ("Conquest" or the "Company") and compares the financial results for the three months ended March 31, 2025.

-For a more complete understanding of the Company's financial condition and results of operations, this MD&A should be read together with the audited financial statements and the accompanying notes for the year ended December 31, 2024, a copy of which is filed on the SEDAR+ website at www.sedarplus.ca.
+For a more complete understanding of the Company's financial condition and results of operations, this MD&A should be read together with the unaudited condensed interim financial statements and accompanying notes for the three months ended March 31, 2025, and the audited financial statements and the accompanying notes for the year ended December 31, 2024, copies of which are filed on the SEDAR+ website at www.sedarplus.ca.